Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 The keys are mostly the same.
 They are prefixed with `plone.` now.
-Normally, you do not modify or access these records.
+Normally, you don't modify or access these records.
 Instead, you change the settings in your `genericsetup` profile in the file `propertiestool.xml`

 | Old Property Sheet | Old Key | New Property |